madskristensen/Tweakster/README.md

 Instead of running the *Code Cleanup* command manually, it now runs automatically when *Format Document* or **Ctrl+K,Ctrl+D** is invoked.

 <h4 id="dontcopyemptylines">Don't copy empty lines</h4>

 Inspired by the suggestion [Please stop clearing the clipboard when you hit ctrl+c and nothing is selected](https://developercommunity.visualstudio.com/idea/693790/please-stop-clearing-the-clipboard-when-you-hit-ct.html).

+When the cursor is in an empty line and you hit **Ctrl+C** or **Ctrl+X** to *copy*/*cut*, then the empty lines is added to the clipboard.
+That is a wrong default behavior that this extension fixes.

+<h4 id="dontcopyemptyselection">Don't copy when there's no selection</h4>

+Inspired by the suggestion [Please stop clearing the clipboard when you hit ctrl+c and nothing is selected](https://developercommunity.visualstudio.com/idea/693790/please-stop-clearing-the-clipboard-when-you-hit-ct.html).